 2. Sign a Letter of Intent

-We will sign an agreement about your hiring, clearly stating your job role, you salary, the duration of the contract (usually permanent) and other details.
+We will sign an agreement about your hiring, clearly stating your job role, your salary, the duration of the contract (usually permanent) and other details.

-We can sign the agreement remotely or you can come visit (yay!).
-If you decide to come visit, ask your local autorities for a tourist visa.
+We can sign the agreement remotely or you can visit (yay!).
+If you decide to visit, ask your local authorities for a tourist visa.
 In those cases where traveling costs too much, you can send an original signed copy.
-In this case it's adviced to send it alongside your Declaration of Value, since we will also need the original letter to make our request.
+In this case, it's advised to send it alongside your Declaration of Value, since we will also need the original letter to make our request.

-Of course we'll send you our signed copy also!
+Of course, we'll also send you our signed copy!

-This step will actually go in parallel with the previous one.
+This step will go in parallel with the previous one.

 3. Send the request for your Blue Card

 This is on SparkFabrik.
-We will make formal request for a Blue Card in the light of your professional qualification and our will to hire you.
+We will make a formal request for a Blue Card in light of your professional qualification and our will to hire you.

 4. Book all the things